jpiechowka/zip-shotgun/README.md

 1. Install using Python pip

-    NOTE: package is not yet available to be installed from pip
+    NOTE: package is not yet available to be installed from pip repository

     ```pip install zip-shotgun --upgrade```